dogweather/forkful/content/en/python/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string involves converting textual date and time information into a datetime object or equivalent structured format.
-This is commonly performed to enable date arithmetic, comparisons, and formatting operations in a way that is language and region-agnostic.
-Programmers do it to efficiently handle and manipulate temporal data extracted from logs, user inputs, or external sources.

 ## How to:
 Python's standard library provides the `datetime` module, which includes the `strptime` method for this purpose.
 The method requires two arguments: the date string and a format directive that specifies the pattern of the input string.